analogdevicesinc/ai8x-training/README.md

 The AI84 hardware does not support arbitrary network parameters.
 Specifically,
 * Dilation, element-wise addition, and batch normalization are not supported.
+* `Conv2d`:
-* `Conv2d` input data must be square (i.e., rows == columns).
+  * Input data must be square (i.e., rows == columns).
-* `Conv2d` kernel sizes must be 3x3.
+  * Kernel sizes must be 3x3.
-* `Conv2d` padding can be 0, 1, or 2.
+  * Padding can be 0, 1, or 2.
-* The `Conv2d` stride is fixed to 1.
+  * Stride is fixed to 1.
+* `Conv1d`:
-* `Conv1d` input data lengths must be a multiple of 3.
+  * Input data lengths must be a multiple of 3.
-* `Conv1d` kernel sizes must be 9.
+  * Kernel size must be 9.
-* `Conv1d` padding can be 0, 3, or 6.
+  * Padding can be 0, 3, or 6.
-* The `Conv1d` stride is fixed to 3 in all cases.
+  * Stride is fixed to 3.
 * The only supported activation function is `ReLU`.
+* Pooling:
   * Pooling is only supported for `Conv2d`.
   * Pooling is always combined with a convolution.
 Both max pooling and average pooling are available.
   * Pooling does not support padding.
   * Pooling strides can be 1, 2, or 4.
   * On AI84, three pooling sizes are supported:
     - 2x2 with stride 1
     - 2x2 with stride 2
     - and, for the last layer, 4x4 stride 4 using a custom unload function.
   * Pooling must cleanly divide the input data width and height.
 For example, a 2x2 pool on 17x17 data is not supported.
   * Average pooling does not support more than 2048 bits in the accumulator.
 This translates to a 4x4 pooling window if activation was used on the prior layer, 3x3 otherwise.
 Additionally, average pooling is currently implemented as a `floor()` operation.
 Since there is also a quantization step at the output of the average pooling, it may not perform as intended (for example, a 2x2 `AvgPool2d` of `[[0, 0], [0, 3]]` will return `0`).
   * Pooling window sizes must be even numbers, and have equal H and W dimensions.
 * The number of input or output channels must not exceed 64.
 * The number of layers must not exceed 32.
 * The maximum dimension (number of rows or columns) for input or output data is 256.